 The Diet & Nutrition Factor

-Reprogramming your brain can be a challenge, but the real work lies in changing your food habits.
-Some food items and nutrition deficiency can be responsible for adding that extra spoonful of sugar in your body.
+Reprogramming your brain can be a challenge, but the real work lies in changing your food habits as this directly addresses the causes of sugar craving.
+Some food items and nutrition deficiencies can be reasons for craving sweets and it helps to tackle them.

 Low Protein Meal: One of the top things to affect your sugar levels is a low protein diet.
-Essentially, protein slows the release of sugar from foods in your bloodstream, which means when you don’t consume enough protein, you have drastic highs and lows of sugar and as a result, its cravings.
+Essentially, protein slows the release of sugar from foods in your bloodstream, which means when you don’t consume enough protein, you have drastic highs and lows of sugar, making it one of the common causes of sweet cravings.

 What Can You Do: Every meal should have a protein addition to it.
 Plus, you can boost your protein intake by adding pure Whey Protein Isolate to your daily food schedule.